Where to See Spring Wildflowers in the Smoky Mountains

 - Schoolhouse Gap Trail features many early blooming spring and summer wildflowers.
 This scenic 2.2-mile trail starts at Laurel Creek Road and gradually inclines in elevation to School House Gap.
 You’ll see Virginia bluebells along the lower portions of this trail.
 And then pink lady’s slippers, golden aster, trillium and many more beautiful wildflowers as you proceed higher.

-- Little River Trail is a wide and flat graveled trail in Elkmont that parallels the Little River.
-Along the lower portions of the trail are patches of rhodendron.
+- Little River Trail is a wide and flat graveled trail in the historical district of Elkmont that parallels the Little River.
+Along the lower portions of the trail are patches of rhododendron.
 And during spring, from mid-March through May, you’ll also see spring beauties and trailing arbutus.

-- Porters Creek in the Greenbrier area of the park has some of the most beautiful displays of spring wildflowers anywhere in the world.
-The fringed phacelia blanket the ground during peak bloom.
-And purple dwarf Irises grow in large clumps throughout the area.
-It’s a great spot for taking some photos, especially after a recent rain when there are still drops on the petals.
+- Porters Creek in the Greenbrier area of the park has some of the most beautiful displays of spring wildflowers in the world.
+Just after you cross the large foot-log spanning Porter’s Creek, you’ll see fringed phacelia covering the ground during peak bloom.
+The terrain is covered with it all the way up to Walking Fern Falls.
+And purple dwarf irises grow in large clumps throughout the area.
 White trilliums begin to bloom in this area, but typically don’t peak until May.
 The same goes for the little white squirrel corn and Dutchman’s breeches.
-Mayapples, which are large umbrella like plants, are plentiful here.
+Mayapples, which are large umbrella-like plants, are plentiful here.
 And you’ll see the tall skinny bishop’s cap pretty much everywhere.

-- Gregory Bald, accessed via Gregory Ridge Trail in Cade’s Cove, is known for its spectacular flame azaleas that reach peak bloom around mid-to-late June.
+- Gregory Bald, accessed via Gregory Ridge Trail in Cades Cove, is known for its incredible views any time of year.
+But a visit to Gregory Bald when the spectacular flame azaleas reach peak bloom around mid-to-late June is truly a sight to behold.
 The trailhead is located at the end of Forge Creek Road.

-- Middle Prong Trail, located in Tremont, near Townsend, is an amazing waterfall hike.
+- Middle Prong Trail, located in the Tremont area, near Townsend, is an amazing waterfall hike.
 This trail passes three major waterfalls, in addition to smaller falls and cascades.
-During spring and early summer, you’ll see violets, crested dwarf iris, wood sorrel and trilliums on the first two miles of this trail .
+During spring and early summer, you’ll see violets, crested dwarf iris, wood sorrel and trilliums on the first two miles of this trail.